openjdk/guide/src/index.md

 ### 2. Socialize your change

 Once the OCA is signed, please restrain your urge to create a PR just a little while longer.
 In order to prepare the community for your patch, please socialize your idea on the relevant [mailing lists](#mailing-lists).
-Java and the JDK are very popular products, and just about every Java developer out there has an idea or two for how to enhance something.
-And (obviously not referring to you) believe it or not, not every idea is a good idea.
-Even though many ideas are indeed good, we must be quite restrictive on what we actually include into the JDK.
-There are many reasons for this.
-Stability is one.
-Any change that goes into the source code risks introducing bugs.
-This means that the added value of your change must outweigh the added risk of it.
-The code must be maintained for a foreseeable future even if you as the original developer decides not to do so.
-This means that the added value of your change must outweigh the added maintenance burden of it.
-All changes to the Java programming language are visible to a large developer community.
-Any change you do will require a very large number of developers around the world to spend time to understand your change.
-Again, the added value of your change must outweigh the cost for all those developers' time.
-For reasons like these it's quite possible that your change, even though it adds value to you, isn't deemed to add enough value to the larger community.
+To understand the criteria by which your patch is going to be judged, please read [_Why is My Change Rejected?_](#why-is-my-change-rejected) below.
+In short, hidden constraints and assumptions, stability and quality, maintainability, compatibility, and conformance to specifications must be considered before your PR is ready to be submitted.
+If you don't understand the constraints for acceptance, you might be surprised when your PR is rejected.

 ### 3. Find a sponsor